-The National Science Foundation’s Small Business Innovation Research (SBIR) program provides small business with equity-free funding to conduct research and development (R&D) work and de-risk technology for commercial success (essentially early or “seed” stage research and development).
+The National Science Foundation’s Small Business Innovation Research (SBIR) program provides small businesses with equity-free funding to conduct research and development (R&D) work and de-risk technology for commercial success (essentially early or “seed” stage research and development).
 The NSF #SBIR program accepts innovative proposals that show promise of commercial and societal impact in almost all areas of technology.

 SBIR Phase I proposals are expected to undertake R&D with the aim of establishing technical feasibility or proof of concept.
 Successful applicants will receive a grant of up to $225,000 over a period of 6 to 12 months (the period to be decided by the company).